lad-sapienza/BraDypUS/bdus-docs/migration-from-v3.md

 #### Renamed column charts.query

-The column `charts.query` has been renamed to `charts.sql`, since `query` is a SQL reserved keyword and caused unpredictable errors.
+The column `charts.query` has been renamed to `charts.sqltext`, since `query` is a SQL reserved keyword and causes unpredictable errors.
 No changes in field type has been made.

 To upgrade the database, run on of the following statement, and